 Detail from a poster of mammal skulls created for the San Francisco Zoo.

-Pipsqueak combines traditional photographic technique with state of the art digital photographic manipulation.
-We’re adept at Photoshop—we’ve been using it daily since version 2.0 (back when it came on floppies), and we use After Effects for compositing.
-Since we’re skilled at both photography and digital image manipulation, we can craft our photographic images so they work well when combined with each other or with digital imagery.
+Pipsqueak combines traditional photographic technique with digital photographic manipulation.
+We’re adept at Photoshop—we’ve been using it since it came on floppies—and After Effects for compositing.
+Since we combine photography and digital image manipulation, we can craft our photographic work to work well when manipulated.
 And since we’re photographers, our digital work doesn’t have that computer-generated look.

 A leaf of a carnivorous plant—the sundew (Drosera binata) top. a sea anemone (Anthopleura xanthogrammica) above, left.
 And some mushrooms in our garden (Mushroomus unknownus) above, right.

 For these product shots for Capellino Pasta, strobe lights were positioned underneath our large translucent shooting table.

 After the Party, left, was shot on medium format Provia film and then scanned.
 Paris O'Connell, right, was acquired digitally.
 Both were enhanced.

 For lighting, we use a Dynalite strobe lighting system for our still work and a tungsten lighting package (Lowell, Arri, Mole Richardson, and Dedolight) for our film and video work.

 Our studio includes a large translucent shooting table, a Cambo camera stand, and an onsite HD reviewing monitor.
 Apple workstations with large retina-display monitors, a Wacom Cintiq retouching station, and an iPad Pro with an Apple Pencil are all part of our photographic equipment.